obspy/obspy/obspy/io/sitexml/docs/standalone-executable-usage-guide.md

 ```
   sitexml-scripts             # Top level folder
       -- csv2sitexml          # CSV executable
       -- excel2sitexml        # Excel executable
+      -- SiteXML-Standalone-Usage-Guide.md
+      -- tabular-input-reference.md
+      -- quality-indexes-guide.md
-      -- examples             # Examples of XML, CSV and Excel files
+      -- \examples             # Folder with examples of XML, CSV and Excel files
-      -- _internal            # Folder containing the shared libraries needed by the executables
+      -- \_internal            # Folder containing the shared libraries needed by the executables
 ```

 > **Important:**
 > Do not move the executables out of their folder; they need the bundled libraries and SiteXML schema data next to them.

 ## What The Tools Produce